NordicWayInterchange/interchange/README.md

 #### Assertions
 We aim at using fluent assertions using [assertj](https://assertj.github.io/doc/).
 We use the version of assertj-core defined by spring-boot-starter-test.

+### Run using Docker Compose
+## Federation docker images
+All the docker images specified in the github https://github.com/NordicWayInterchange/interchange/ is automatically built by GitHub and published to the container registry europe-west4-docker.pkg.dev/nw-shared-w3ml/nordic-way-interchange/ on each commit.
+Each component in the system has its own registry.

+All the images are tagged with the 7-character start of the git commit hash.
+Branch "federation-master" is considered to be the stable branch.

 ### Deploy to kubernetes
 #### Helm